 7 Stress Relief Techniques for Seniors

-Stress isn’t always a bad thing.
+Stress for seniors isn’t always a bad thing.
 Humans are designed to create stress hormones to give us the bursts of energy and awareness that are necessary to flee from danger.
-Stress hormones such as adrenaline, norepinephrine, and cortisol can lead to health issues such as insomnia, headaches, and high blood pressure.
+However, prolonged periods of stress for seniors can cause increased periods of high hormones such as adrenaline, norepinephrine, and cortisol to build in the body which can lead to health issues such as insomnia, headaches, and high blood pressure.
+These things are never good for seniors for long periods of time.

 If you’re providing senior care for a loved one, or you’re a senior yourself, here are some tips on relieving the stress in your own life.

-Everyone could use the health benefits that come with exercise.
+Everyone could use the health benefits that come with exercise, and a big benefit of exercise is the relaxation you will feel when you are done.
 When you’re working out, your body produces mood-boosting endorphins while decreasing your stress hormone levels.
 It improves your sleep patterns as well, further reducing stress.

 People are social animals, so it’s essential that we maintain close connections with friends and family members.
 Hugs alone can help release oxytocin, reducing the amount of cortisol in your system.
 If you’re providing senior care for a loved one, make sure they’re spending quality time with the people they care about.